• Menu

 This post may contain affiliate links.
 Please read my full disclosure policy.

 Rock candy is a fun and edible experiment.
 It is also great for helping teach patience.
-Our boys found it difficult to wait the week for the rock candy to grow.
+It is easy and fun to make your own rock candy, though the week waiting for it to grow may be a little hard for some.

 Make your Own Rock Candy